Alexandra-Alina/Tema_grupa5/villains/doge.md

 # Doge

-The dog that conquered the cryptocurrency world. :-)
+The dog which conquered the cryptocurrency world. :-)

 ![doge picture](./../images/doge.jpg)